brittonashford/brittonashford/README.md

-Here's a live link to a [Course Catalog](https://course-catalog-frontend-heroku.herokuapp.com/) CRUD app I recently build using React, Express, Node, and PostgreSQL.
+Here's a live link to a [Course Catalog](https://course-catalog-frontend-heroku.herokuapp.com/) CRUD app I recently built using React, Express, Node, and PostgreSQL.
 (Note: it takes a moment to load).

 I can be contacted at: brittonashford@gmail.com or on [LinkedIn](https://www.linkedin.com/in/britton-kitchell/)